|

 A

-who suffered facial lacerations, was able to leave Memorial hospital
+lacerations, was able to leave Memorial hospital Sunday.

-of the crash will be held at 10:30 a.m.
-Wednesday in Calvary
+will be held at 10:30 a.m.
+Wednesday in Calvary Presbyterian church.

 Burial will be in Davis cemetery.